collective/Products.SimpleGroupsManagement/README.rst

     id2|group_id2
     ...

-...where *id1*, *id2* can be user or group ids.
+...where *id1*, *id2* can be an user id or a group id.
-This mean that those subjects will be able to act on groups.
+That mean: what is on the left can manage on group on the right.

 Members able to manage groups can also perform bulk upload of members by loading a simple text file.